matcha-devs/matcha/.github/pull_request_template.md

 _Any other information that reviewers should be aware of can be included here._

-## Contributors:
+## Contributors(@):

-Name and what they did:

 ---

 ## Checklist before submitting

-- [ ] I have performed a self-review of my own code.
+- [] I have performed a self-review of my own code.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation (if applicable).
+- [] I have made corresponding changes to the documentation (if applicable).
-- [ ] My changes generate no new warnings or errors.
+- [] My changes generate no new warnings or errors.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [] I have added tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes.
+- [] New and existing unit tests pass locally with my changes.
-- [ ] I have checked my code and corrected any misspellings.
+- [] I have checked my code and corrected any misspellings.
-- [ ] I have confirmed that my PR is targeting the correct branch.
+- [] I have confirmed that my PR is targeting the correct branch.
-- [ ] I understand that after merging, my branch may be deleted to keep the repository clean.
+- [] I understand that after merging, my branch may be deleted to keep the repository clean.
-- [ ] I have notified the team with the status of my PR.
+- [] I have notified the team with the status of my PR.
-- [ ] If merge conflicts occur I will confer with other members of the team on how to proceed.
+- [] If merge conflicts occur I will confer with other members of the team on how to proceed.